Home Discover Australia Discovering the Northern Territory: best things to do in Australia’s Outback

 Discovering the Northern Territory: best things to do in Australia’s Outback

-In Northern Australia, the Northern Territory (NT) covers more than 1,300,000 km².
+The Northern Territory (NT) covers more than 1,300,000 km².
 However, in spite of its size, it is also one of the least populated states.
-But this shouldn’t put you off, quite the opposite, the is so much to see!
 The Northern Territory of Australia is a land of awe-inspiring natural beauty, rich Aboriginal culture, and rugged outback adventures.
-From the iconic Uluru to the lush wetlands of Kakadu National Park, NT is a destination that promises unforgettable experiences.
-This article explores the best spots and activities in NT, the ideal time to visit, and budget tips for your journey.
+From vibrant Darwin events to ancient Aboriginal rock art, here’s everything you need for an unforgettable Top End and Red Centre adventure.

 Enjoy nature